 What is the IEU doing to advocate for support staff and their unique issues?

-Of most concern are the rumours that ES may be 'stood down' if schools move to wide-ranging remote learning in Term 2.
+As was the case during the Term 2 lockdown we are watching for any move to stand down support staff.
 Under the poorly-named Fair Work Act, employers have a legal right to ‘stand down’ workers without pay in circumstances ‘beyond their control’.
 Even the Federal Government has urged employers to avoid this.
 Schools have no excuse for doing this: while it’s true that there may be a loss of income if some parents are unable to pay fees, the bulk of schools’ income already comes from taxpayers and is locked in.
 Schools are not private retailers whose income dries up completely when the doors close - they have secure taxpayer-funded income streams, accounting for up to 80% of their recurrent funding (60% from the Federal Government and 20% from the State Government).”

 See here for the our Federal Branch letter to the Education Minister (sent 31 March) outlining our concerns about how the JobKeeper payment fails to protect support staff in our schools.

 Teachers should supervise students.
 There are some circumstances where support staff can do this, which varies by sector: